The Bell Witch Scoop

 In April of 1821, the “spirit” visited Lucy Bell and told her that “it” would return in seven years for a visit.
 Seven years later, in 1828, the “spirit” returned as promised.
 Most of this visit centered on John Bell, Jr. The “spirit” discussed with him such things as the origin of life, Christianity, the need for a mass spiritual reawakening, and other in-depth topics.
 Of particular significance were the “spirit’s” predictions of the Civil War, World War I, the Great Depression, and World War II.

 After three weeks, the “spirit” bade farewell, promising to visit John Bell’s most direct descendant in 107 years.
 The year would have been 1935, and the closest direct living descendant of John Bell was Charles Bailey Bell, a physician in Nashville.
 Charles Bailey Bell himself wrote a book about the “Bell Witch”, but it had been published prior 1935.
-No follow-up was published and Bell died some years later in 1945.
+No follow-up book was ever releasedand Bell died some years later in 1945.

-Postscript: Some have speculated that John Bell had molested his young daughter and that Lucy Bell instigated the Bell Witch story and eventually used it to cover up poisoning him to death in revenge.
+Postscript: Some have speculated that John Bell had molested his young daughter and that Lucy Bell instigated the Bell Witch story and concocted it to mask poisoning him for revenge.
 It has also been theorized that she and Betsy were masquerading as “the Spirits” .
-However, Betsy, was so physically battered by the witch (or demon), one cannot see this as being the case.
-See the movie, “An American Haunting”.
+However, Betsy was so physically battered by the witch (or demon), it’s difficult to give credence to this theory or that Betsy Bell was involved in any way masquerading as the witch.
+See the movie, “An American Haunting.”